Tozerh/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG NOT DONE NOT DONE

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?